Jump to Menu.Jump to Main Contents.

 Mon-Fri: 14:00-16:30

-* No visits on weekends (Sats & Suns) or national holidays.
+*No visits on Saturdays, Sundays, or national holidays.

 Visiting will not be allowed if you do not present your visitor’s pass at the ward.

-• Visits are limited to once a day, up to 15min, up to 2 visitors at a time, and visitors must be at least 12 years old.
+• Visits are limited to around 30 minutes, maximum 2 visitors at a time, and visitors must be at least 12 years old.

 • Visits outside the ward will not be allowed unless permitted by the hospital.

-• Please do not eat or drink inside the ward.
+• Please do not eat or drink while on the ward.

 • Visitors are required to wear face masks and practice hand hygiene.